yogi/fabacademy2016/w8-embedded.md

 [here](http://highlowtech.org/?p=1695) to setup [David Mellis']((https://github.com/damellis/attiny))
 [Board Manager for the ATtiny](https://raw.githubusercontent.com/damellis/attiny/ide-1.6.x-boards-manager/package_damellis_attiny_index.json).

-Then I opened up the Examples -> Blink sketch and changed the pin number for the LED from 13 to 6.
 I had connected the LED to PA7 which was on pin 6.
+I opened up the Examples -> Blink sketch and changed the pin number for the LED from 13 to 6.

 For reference, here are the schematics and layout for the board from week 6 to figure out which pin the LED is connected to: